 If a trip to Denmark isn’t in your immediate future, a weekend in Solvang is almost just as good!
 Many of Solvang’s buildings resemble authentic Danish structures, and the community still retains many traditions from its Danish roots.
 There’s even a Little Mermaid statue, just like the one in Copenhagen!
 If you visit, take some time to walk around downtown and enjoy the Old World culture.
 Danish clothing, traditional bakeries, and even horse-drawn carriages lend a charming air to the town.

 This tiny California town has less than 2,000 people!
 Despite (or perhaps because of) its small size, this town has a delightful charm that visitors to the area thoroughly enjoy.
-The town is known for its apple pies and historic architecture.
+Julian is known for its apple pies and historic architecture.
 It looks a bit like an Old West town, and the local government works hard to keep it that way.
-Old-fashioned store fronts, a slow lifestyle, and the mountains make Julian an ideal place to vacation.
+Old-fashioned storefronts, a slow lifestyle, and the mountains make Julian an ideal place to vacation.

-If you love wine, then St. Helena is the perfect place for you to vacation!
+If you love wine, then St. Helena is the perfect small town for you to vacation!
 This Napa Valley city has over 400 different vineyards that contribute to the area’s notability for grape growing and wine production.
-The town itself is the perfect place to enjoy a glass of local wine.
+The town itself is a beautiful place to enjoy a glass of local wine.
 The buildings and streets are simply lovely, with plenty of vegetation and beautiful architectural work to enjoy.

 This is the perfect California small town to visit if you’re hoping to enjoy outdoor adventuring!
 Nevada City is a base camp of sorts for visitors heading to South Yuba River State Park, Tahoe National Forest, and High Sierra.
 It’s not far from the Lake Tahoe Ski Area, either.
 If you’d rather spend time in the town itself rather than adventuring into the wild, you’re in luck!
 The town has plenty to see and do, as well.
 You can spend your time at one of the many local events, or learn about the Gold Rush era.